-The Reunion of the descendants of John and Elizabeth (Crittenden) Griswold was held on August 13, 2017 at the Wildenberg Barn Ski
+The Reunion of the descendants of John and Elizabeth (Crittenden) Griswold was held on August 26 at noon at the Wildenberg

 Editors note: the NEPA organization co-hosted two GFA Reunions in Pennsylvania.